Chart Color Schemes

 The level of residential development activity in Kariong is very low in comparison to the average area assessed nationally by AreaSearch

-Kariong averaged approximately six new dwelling approvals per year over the past five financial years, totalling 34 homes.
-As of FY26, seven approvals have been recorded.
-The area's population decline suggests that new supply has likely been keeping pace with demand, providing good options for buyers.
-New properties are constructed at an average expected cost of $248,000, below regional norms, offering more affordable housing choices.
+Kariong has averaged approximately six new dwelling approvals per year over the past five financial years, totalling 34 homes.
+As of FY-26, seven approvals have been recorded.
+The area's population decline suggests that new supply has likely been meeting demand, providing good options for buyers.
+New properties are constructed at an average expected cost of $248,000, which is below regional norms, indicating more affordable housing options.

 Frequently Asked Questions - Development